What the Council does

-These details have been taken from the series of notes published in the Parish Newsletter by Ian Hancock (Chairman of the Parish Council).
+These details have been taken from the series of notes published in the Parish Newsletter by Ian Hancock (Past Chairman of the Parish Council).

-The Parish Council’s money comes from what is known as the Parish Precept.
+The Parish Council's money comes from what is known as the Parish Precept.
 Each December the PC estimates its likely expenditure for the coming year, and the County Council collects this for us from the people of Slaley parish with the Council Tax (this is shown in the annual council tax statement).
-This is the PC’s precept and it must fund all the PC’s activities, including the salary of the Parish Clerk.
-In calculating its precept the PC has to bear in mind that excluding the clerk’s salary it is only allowed to spend a sum amounting to a maximum of £6.15 for every person on the electoral roll of the parish.
-For Slaley, this amounts to about £3800 this year.
-For more expensive projects the PC must apply for competitive grants.
+This is the PC's precept and it must fund all the PC's activities, including the salary of the Parish Clerk.
+In calculating its precept the PC has to bear in mind that excluding the clerk's salary it is only allowed to spend a sum amounting to a maximum of £8.12 for every person on the electoral roll of the parish.
+The total which the Parish Council has available is in the region of £4,830.
+For more expensive projects the PC must apply for competitive grants (updated June 2019)

 The job and powers of the Parish Council